 Are you miserable in your job and dreaming about a career change?
 Were you downsized from your last position and wondering if a new direction is right for you?
 Whatever the reason you want to change careers, you’re certainly not alone.
 Major career shifts have become common in today’s job market.
-In fact, college grads are often told they’ll pursue multiple careers during their working lives.

 As you go through the steps to ensure a smooth transition, including researching your new career goal, networking with people in the field and brushing up on related skills, you might get stuck when you start to write your cover letter.
 After all, how do you market yourself for a career field where you have limited or no experience?